sunnyyao/crocheo-blog/src/content/blog/crochet-spheres.md

 Perfect crochet spheres aren’t luck—they’re controlled increases that match a growing circumference, then a mirror decrease to close.
 Once you know your gauge, you can generate stitch counts for any size ball, every time.

 Next up: extending this math to ellipsoids and stylized amigurumi heads (different growth rates on different axes).

+Written by Crocheo — combining crochet artistry with coding precision.